go-cart-io/cartogram-web/README.md

+**⚠ Experimental Branch Notice**
+This branch was used for experiments in the study "Effectiveness of Touch-Based View Adjustments for Contiguous Area Cartograms."
+It is preserved solely for reproducibility purposes.
+Not all features are functional—cartogram generation is disabled, and the contact form is non-operational. **This branch should not be used in production.**

 # Cartogram Web Visualization Project

 This project uses the cartogram generation algorithm written by Gastner et. al. in 2018 to create an interactive cartogram-generating website.
 The project consists of 4 main folders: